 The site is developed with a 608-space parking lot that serves the 77,556-square-foot commercial office building.
-Due to operational similarities, the proposed temporary court facility will require the same amount of staff and will have the same amount of visitor demand as the currently operating Santa Ana OCSC facility for small claims and probate cases.
+According to the applicant, the proposed temporary court facility will require the same amount of staff and will have the same amount of visitor demand as the currently operating Santa Ana OCSC facility for small claims and probate cases.

-Based on empirical data, approximately 191 small claims and probate cases are heard each day at the Santa Ana OCSC facility, and each case is typically completed in less than an hour.
+Based on empirical OCSC court data and as indicated above, a maximum of a 191 small claims and probate cases are heard each day at the Santa Ana OCSC facility, and each case is typically completed in less than an hour.
 The applicant further indicates that the maximum number of staff to operate the court's small claims and probate division is 116 (including both employees and judges).
 Table 1 below provides empirical weekday small claims and probate case visitor attendance data based on recent court records.
 Based on the average daily peak visitor occupancy (Monday) and including the maximum number of judges and employees, the total maximum occupancy for the temporary Court facility use per hour would be 153 occupants.

 Number of Visitors to the Court Per Day r · Total Occupancy per Hour (Visitors + 116 Employees)

 Monday 330 37 153

 Tuesday 310 35 151

 Wednesday 320 36 152

 Thursday 265 29 145

 Friday 125 14 130

-in each courtroom.
-The visitors per hour c n approximately three cas olumn is calculated by d ine (the total hours the fa ividing the
+191 cases per day in the facility results in approximately three cases per hour in each courtroom.
+The visitors per hour column is calculated by dividing the maximum number of visitors per day by nine (the total hours the facility is open per day).